dbus2/zbus/SECURITY.md

 ## Scope

-This security policy covers all repositories and crates maintained by the dbus2 organization:
+This security policy covers all repositories and crates maintained by the z-galaxy organization:

 - **zbus**: Main D-Bus API and connection handling
 - **zvariant**: D-Bus/GVariant serialization library